 For Hilton-family properties with executive lounges, Diamond members receive access.
 This applies regardless of whether or not there’s availability to upgrade the Diamond member to an executive room.

 Executive lounges offer complimentary breakfast, evening snacks, and a place to grab a coffee or drink during the day.
-You can generally expect that executive lounges outside the US (in particular in Asia) will be significantly better than domestic ones.
+You can generally expect that executive lounges outside the United States (in particular in Asia) will be significantly better than domestic ones.

 Hilton Diamond members receive executive lounge access

-For properties without executive lounges, Honors Diamond members are entitled to complimentary continental breakfast.
-At a minimum, this is a choice you can select at all properties.
+For properties outside of the United States without executive lounges, Honors Diamond members are entitled to complimentary continental breakfast.
+At a minimum, this is a choice you can select at all properties in eligible regions.

 There are a couple of things to note:

-- While the benefit is technically only for continental breakfast, in practice many hotels (especially outside the US) will offer Diamond members full breakfast
+- While the benefit is technically only for continental breakfast, in practice many hotels will offer Diamond members full breakfast

 - Technically this benefit only applies at properties without executive lounges, though there are also hotels that will give Diamond members the option of dining either in the restaurant or in the lounge